 Lo, there is light! (for a cappella SATB choir) was commissioned in August 1996 for performance by The Harvard University Choir.
-It received its first performance during the 87th Annual Harvard Carol Services at The Memorial Church, Harvard University, on December 15 and 16, 1996, under the direction of Murray Forbes Somerville.
+It received its first performances on December 15 and 16, 1996, during the 87th Annual Harvard Carol Services at The Memorial Church, Harvard University, under the direction of Murray Forbes Somerville.

 The work draws upon two texts; Brightest and best of the sons of the morning by the English poet Bishop Reginald Heber (1783 – 1826), and an extract of two verses from Sunrise on the Coast by the Australian poet A.B.
 “Banjo” Paterson (1864 – 1941).